And even though it all went wrong I’ll stand before the lord of song With nothing on my tongue but hallelujah

 Oh that’s right—I remember now.
 A cold.
 That’s what my boyfriend had.
 Case of the sniffles.

-And it got me thinking, mainly about how men are usually such pussies when they’re sick, while women seem to able to power through.
-(Leave me alone about using that word in this context.
-I’m not a sexist.
-I think women are the shit.
-I’ve given up a lot of vices over the years, and I’m not giving up pussy too.
-Ok that came out wrong but you know what I mean.)
+And it got me thinking, mainly about how men are usually such babies when they’re sick, while women seem to able to power through.
 Maybe it’s because women spend almost a quarter of their adult lives in a crampy, hormonal hell in which our bodies are hijacked (yeah, I’m playing the period card), or maybe evolutionarily women have had to be the stronger sex in order to give birth.
-Maybe it’s because throughout the centuries of male privilege, women have had no choice but to suck that shit up and make him his turkey pot-pie anyway.
+Maybe it’s because throughout the centuries of male privilege, women have had no choice but to suck it up and make him his turkey pot-pie anyway.
 Continue reading →